-The proliferation of for line education in schools during the post-COVID era dissolved the concept of classrooms and liberated children from fixed relationships.
+The proliferation of online education in schools during the post-COVID era dissolved the concept of classrooms and liberated children from fixed relationships.
 This also influenced the way adults work.
-Instead of having a fixed relationship with a company, it has become natural for individuals to telework as freelancers while possessing expertise.
+Instead of having a fixed relationship with a company, it has become natural 2 for individuals to telework as freelancers while possessing expertise.
 These professionals contribute to the flexibility of society by acquiring skills flexibly in response to structural changes and meeting new needs.

-Additionally, Online university education contributes to Additionally, Online university education contributes to Additionally, Online university education contributes to adult education, allowing individuals to choose and study the most necessary and effective content for their future work from around the world.
+Additionally, 4 online university education contributes to 3 adult education, allowing individuals to choose and study the most necessary and effective content for their future work from around the world.
 For these professionals, the concept of "unemployment" based on a fixed employment relationship with a company no longer exists, and the government does not provide relief for the unwqemployed.
-Instead, opportunities for lifelong learning and Guaranteed basic income are provided online, from any stage of life.
+Instead, opportunities for lifelong learning and 5 guaranteed basic income are provided online, from any stage of life.
 In such an environment, individuals can pursue meaning as flexible professionals or find fulfillment in family life by leveraging the benefits of telework.